andrew/ultimate-awesome/README.md

 - [awesome-react-native](https://github.com/huaize2020/awesome-react-native) - React Native资源大全中文版。An awesome React Native packages and resources.
 - [awesome-semantic-web-business](https://github.com/KMax/awesome-semantic-web-business) - A curated list of awesome resources that feature usages of Semantic Web technologies in business cases (applications).
 - [Awesome-Speech-Generation](https://github.com/kuan2jiu99/Awesome-Speech-Generation) - Survey on speech generation work. .
-- [awesome-layerzero](https://github.com/layerzero-labs/awesome-layerzero) - Everything you need to know about LayerZero in one complete resource.
 - [awesome-carnatic-music](https://github.com/meerasndr/awesome-carnatic-music) - A collection of awesome carnatic music playlists, apps and learning resources.
 - [Cloud-Native-Guide](https://github.com/mikeroyal/Cloud-Native-Guide) - Cloud Native Guide .
+- [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
+The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date
 - [awesome-nan](https://github.com/nanlabs/awesome-nan) - This is a curated list of all the Open Source examples and projects we have at NaNLABS.
-- [awesome-abdomen](https://github.com/neheller/awesome-abdomen) - A curated list of anatomical features in the human abdomen and relevant open datasets.
 - [awesome-cobots](https://github.com/neka-nat/awesome-cobots) - A list of awesome collaborative robots.
 - [awesome-pedestrian](https://github.com/nemonameless/awesome-pedestrian) - Pedestrian Datasets, Papers, Resources.
 - [postgresql-is-awesome](https://github.com/oskardudycz/postgresql-is-awesome) - Resources I found during my journey with PostgreSQL.
 - [awesome-android-release-notes](https://github.com/pedronveloso/awesome-android-release-notes) - Awesome Android Release Notes is a useful directory for a developer to keep up-to-date with all the things related with Android software development.
 - [awesome-serbia](https://github.com/petarjs/awesome-serbia) - A curated list of things that show the awesome side of Serbia 😎 🇷🇸.
 - [awesome-wpo-chinese](https://github.com/PikeLiang/awesome-wpo-chinese) - 前端性能优化资源列表.
-- [awesome-volunteer-computing](https://github.com/ranjithrajv/awesome-volunteer-computing) - A curated list of awesome projects, platforms, and resources related to volunteer computing — the practice of donating idle computing power to help solve real-world scientific and humanitarian problems.
+- [awesome-itsi](https://github.com/sduff/awesome-itsi) - A collection of awesome resources for Splunk IT Service Intelligence.
 - [awesome_eos](https://github.com/SheldonHH/awesome_eos) - General Catalog for EOS resources.
 - [awesome-image-captioning](https://github.com/SjokerLily/awesome-image-captioning) - A paper list of image captioning.
 - [awesome-umcs](https://github.com/s-tyda/awesome-umcs) - A curated list of awesome Maria Curie-Sklodowska University links and resources.
 - [awesome-CXL](https://github.com/twicy/awesome-CXL) - This is a repo listing papers/blogs/news related to CXL.
 Let's take the leap to Next-Gen memory system with the awesome CXL.
 - [awesome-masonite](https://github.com/vaibhavmule/awesome-masonite) - Curating the best Masonite packages and resources.
+- [awesome-body-language](https://github.com/wentaoL86/awesome-body-language) - This repo is used for recording and tracking some Multi-modal Body Language researchs，In this work, we present the first detailed survey on Multi-modal Body Language research.
+We survey the research in 2 directions: Recognition and Generation；and 4 parts: Cued Speech, Co-speech, Sign Language, Talking Head.
 - [awesome-dao](https://github.com/windranger-io/awesome-dao) - A curated list of the best tools, libs and material about DAO's .
 - [awesome-aiml-blog](https://github.com/youngmki/awesome-aiml-blog) - These are excerpts from various blog posts related to AI & ML that deal with important research and business cases.
 - [awesome-reinforcement-learning-in-nlp](https://github.com/zhjohnchan/awesome-reinforcement-learning-in-nlp) - A curated list of reinforcement learning in NLP. :-).